rafaelmontas/rafaelmontas.github.io/_posts/2024-05-12-rails-swarm-ghactions.md

 ### Hydrate `.env` file with Bitwarden secrets

-Wi will implement a rake task to fetch the secrets from Bitwarden and inject them into the `.env` file.
+We will implement a rake task to fetch the secrets from Bitwarden and inject them into the `.env` file.
 This is a similar but simplified version of what [Kamal](https://kamal-deploy.org/docs/configuration) does when you run `kamal envify`.